Justin-Stauffer/c-learning/learning-docs/02-firmware-build-process.md

 **Error: "undefined reference to `function_name`"**
 - Function is declared but not defined
-- Forgot to add a .c file to the project
+- Forgot to add a .c file to the Makefile
 - Misspelled function name

-**Error: "region ROM overflowed"**
+**Error: "region FLASH overflowed"**
 - Your code is too big for Flash (>32 KB)
 - Need to optimize or remove features
+- Try higher optimization level (`-Os` for size)

 **Error: "region RAM overflowed"**
 - Too many global variables or large arrays
-- Reduce variable sizes or use Flash for const data
+- Reduce variable sizes or use `const` for read-only data

 **Error: "multiple definition of `variable`"**
-- Variable defined in .h file (should only declare)
+- Variable defined in .h file (should only declare with `extern`)
 - Same variable defined in multiple .c files

+**Warning: "implicit declaration of function"**
+- Missing `#include` for the header that declares the function
+- Function used before it's declared

+### Common Flashing Issues

+**ST-Link not detected:**
+- Check USB cable (some are charge-only)
+- Install ST-Link drivers
+- Try different USB port

+**OpenOCD can't connect:**
+- Verify wiring (SWDIO, SWCLK, GND)
+- Check target power
+- Try slower speed: add `-c "adapter speed 100"` to OpenOCD command

+**USB bootloader drive doesn't appear:**
+- Hold ISP button while connecting USB
+- Check if CRP (Code Read Protection) is enabled

 ---